forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 Apollon blinked at Sol’s response.
 He wasn’t the one who had to make peace.
 All he’s ever done was take the logical route, the most efficient path to where he wanted to go.
 The divide between himself and Juno was caused by their unstable, wreckless demeanor that got them nowhere.
 Their flaw that made them so different from Apollon.
 At least Sol was bearable.

 Apollon stared down at Juno with an unchanging expression.
 In truth, he was still contemplating Sol’s words.
-He wouldn’t be much help in this situation, unless it be to comfort Juno if Apollon were to say the “wrong” thing.
+He wouldn’t be much help in this situation, unless it be to comfort Juno if Apollon were to say the “right” thing.
 But when Juno spoke, his expression changed the slightest.
 Is that the best thing they could think to say?
 “I’m completely fine.”

 There was yet another silence before Apollon spoke once again, directed at Juno.
 “This conversation won’t go anywhere if we simply exchange platitudes.
 I’ll get to the point of the matter.
 Our mutual dislike for each other, correct?”
 He glanced at Sol for a short moment.
 “I’m open to admitting it, since it’s obvious enough.”